 - Get your students engaged and excited

-If you aren’t engaged and excited, your students won’t be engaged or excited, it is as simple as that.
-You have to look for ways to connect the learning and content standards back to the students.
+If you aren’t engaged and excited, your students won’t be engaged or excited, it’s as simple as that.
+You have to look for ways to connect the learning and content standards back to your students.
 How can you capture their attention?
 Show your excitement and get passionate!
 Use relevant practices and put the students in charge of their own learning.
-Groups, pairs, share outs, questions and reflections encourage deeper thinking and provide meaning.
+Groups, pairs, share outs, questions, and reflections encourage deeper thinking and provide meaning.

 - Reflect and reflect often

-Teaching and learning can be a rushed, fast paced experience only it doesn’t have to be.
-As an educator and learner, time needs to be built into the day or class period where students reflect on what they’ve learning and make meaning of it.
+Teaching and learning can be a rushed, fast paced experience—only it doesn’t have to be.
+Time needs to be built into the day or class period where students reflect on what they’re learning and make meaning of it.
 This helps with processing information as they reconcile it with their prior knowledge and work to make the information stick.
 This is a great opportunity for thinking to be clarified, questions to be sought, or learning to be extended.
 Simple journal responses are a great way to incorporate this into the classroom.

 We all have bad days and so do students.
 Just because you taught something or gave a test doesn’t mean that you are done with the concept and move on.
 Students come to school with a lot of baggage that we aren’t always aware of.
-By allowing students to retake tests, learn from their mistakes, or circling back through the curriculum will allow more students to access your instruction and for you to have a better understanding of where they are at with their learning.
-Let’s face it, learning can be messy and if you try to put it into a simple box or say a single class period and then move on, it isn’t always effective.
+By circling back through the curriculum and allowing students to retake tests and learn from their mistakes, you give more students access to your instruction and gain a better understanding of where they are with their learning.
+Let’s face it, learning can be messy and if you try to put it into a simple box or a single class period and then move on, it isn’t always effective.

 - Don’t be afraid to be vulnerable

 If you have a struggling student and you aren’t sure how you can help, just ask.
-By showing that you are human too and not just an authoritarian figure, it can go a long way.
+Showing that you are human too, and not just an authoritarian figure, can go a long way.

 John George currently serves as the principal of Dexter McCarty Middle School in the Gresham Barlow School District.
 He was the Oregon Middle School Principal of the Year in 2014.
 Prior to serving as a middle school principal, he was a turnaround principal and a district office administrator.
-George specializes in instructional improvement and turning around struggling schools and districts.
 Connect with George on Twitter @duckfan66.

 Rachael George is a member of the ASCD Emerging Leaders Class of 2015 and currently serves as the principal of Sandy Grade School in the Oregon Trail School District.
 Prior to serving as an elementary principal, George was a middle school principal of an “outstanding” and two-time “Level 5: Model School” as recognized by the State of Oregon.
-George specializes in curriculum development and instructional improvement as well as working with at-risk students and closing the achievement gap.
-Connect with George on Twitter @runnin26.
+Connect with George on Twitter @DrRachaelGeorge.